BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

   - Read-access geo-redundant storage (RA-GRS)
   - Read-access geo-zone-redundant storage (RA-GZRS)

-Data is always replicated three times in the primary region, the data can be replicated in the same avilability zone, which protects against rack failure (LRS - local redundancy storage), or across different availability zones (ZRS - Zone-redundant storage), which protects against disasters to the data center.
+Data is always replicated three times in the primary region, the data can be replicated in the same availability zone, which protects against rack failure (LRS - local redundancy storage), or across different availability zones (ZRS - Zone-redundant storage), which protects against disasters to the data center.

-if we wish to have better durability, we can also replicate the data to another region. the data is replicated to a single data center in the other zone (LRS). we can combine LRS and GRS with geo redundancy, controling how the data is replicated in the primary zone.\
+if we wish to have better durability, we can also replicate the data to another region. the data is replicated to a single data center in the other zone (LRS). we can combine LRS and GRS with geo redundancy, controlling how the data is replicated in the primary zone.\
 When we have the data replicated in a secondary region, the default behavior is to only use it as backup (disaster recovery), but we can also configure it to allow read access from applications (even when the primary region is running properly). the data might not be immediately up-to-date.

 | Type    | Primary Region | Secondary Region | Read Access? |